 I know I wanted to try and throw drivers because I just wanted to throw as far as possible.
 But I was bad…and it was because I was throwing discs that are hard to throw for beginner players.

 Once I switched over to playing mid-range-only and putter-only rounds, my skill in disc golf improved dramatically.
 But why?

 Can help you focus on your technique while learning distance and other skills

 As you’re learning the game, using easy to throw discs will help you learn a bunch of different skills.
 Those skills are as follows:

 Technique: discing down will allow your flaws to come out.
-If you’ve got bad form and technique, and then you use mid-range discs, all of it will be exposed.
-Using these discs will help you focus on learning better technique and not just throwing the disc as far as you possibly can.
+If you’ve got bad form and technique, and then you use harder discs like drivers, all of it will be exposed.
+Using mid-range discs will help you focus on learning better technique and not just throwing the disc as far as you possibly can.